 queue is the name of the queue implementation that tsuru will use.
-This setting is optional and defaults to "beanstalkd".
+This setting defaults to beanstalkd, but we strongly encourage you to change it to redis.

 queue-server

 queue-server is the TCP address where beanstalkd is listening.
 This setting is optional and defaults to "local-host:11300".